Greenstand/Greenstand-Overview/Roadmap.md

 + Project configuration / organization whitelabel
 + Payout management for planters / collectors

-#### Tree Updates
-+ Linking tree updates to correct tree using object recognition, GPS, and Machine learning.

 ### Link donations to individual trees or groups of trees